|Guide||♦||218 Triplogs||0 Topics|

 When you get to the bottom, you can make a pitstop to the left at the bathroom facility or just head straight ahead on the dirt to start.
-This path has a sign on the right that says "Caution native area.
+This path has a sign on the right that says, "Caution native area.
 Native plants & animals present."

 After 0.25 mile you come to a wood sign telling you to take the wider path, do that.
 The shorter path is just a side trail.
 Just beyond that, there is a big sign pointing to the dam and the petroglyphs.

-If you are staying on the loop trail (or once you get back to the loop trail), Go left in the wash a few yards and look on the right for a trail sign that is droopy and bent to left, it says leave the wash and follow "Loop Trail 1.4 mi" (the other side says "parking lot 0.3 mi").
+If you are staying on the loop trail (or once you get back to the loop trail), Go left in the wash a few yards and look on the right for a trail sign that is droopy and bent to the left, it says to leave the wash and follow "Loop Trail 1.4 mi" (the other side says "parking lot 0.3 mi").

-About 0.5 miles from the sign for the petroglyphs, on the loop trail you will find another wood post to the right with "TRAIL" on it.
+About 0.5 miles from the sign for the petroglyphs, on the loop trail, you will find another wood post to the right with "TRAIL" on it.
 If you go to the right, you will quickly come to an electric fence.
 But notice at this spot (near where this trail sign is) that you can see off to the southwest a clear view of Kitt Peak and the telescopes on top.
 Even though it is 50 miles away exactly from this spot as the crow flies, it is clearly visible most days.

 The next wood "trail" post will be on the left, and if you go around it, it carries you downhill to the bottom of the wash, a bit farther down from where you crossed a few minutes prior.
-It has a small cairn at the wash, you can take a left and go back toward the trail junction that leads back to the parking lot (fyi).
+It has a small cairn at the wash.
+You can take a left and go back toward the trail junction that leads back to the parking lot (FYI).

-At 0.7 mile from the petroglyphs sign, it looks like the trail T's into to another trail.
-Actually, the left quickly peters out, but go to the right like "TRAIL" post is poorly trying to direct you to do.
+At 0.7 mile from the petroglyphs sign, it looks like the trail T's into another trail.
+Actually, the left quickly peters out, but go to the right like the "TRAIL" post is poorly trying to direct you to do.

 At 1.1 mile from the petroglyphs sign, you walk through a doorway in a stone wall that completely covers the wash.
-Go through it, and when you come out, rather than heading in the 10:00 direction up the wash, climb the bank at your 2:00 position to stay on trail.
+Go through it, and when you come out, rather than heading in the 10:00 direction up the wash, climb the bank at your 2:00 position to stay on the trail.
 After you climb up the embankment, you will see another wood "TRAIL" sign going to the right.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.